-Visit all of the beautiful mountain lakes in the area:
+Take time to visit all five of the beautiful mountain lakes in the area:

 Ward Lake Campground is along the road leading to Florence Lake in the Sierra National Forest.
-The campground is about a 3 hour drive east of Fresno, including a narrow and winding section of road over Kaiser Pass.
+The campground is about a 3-hour drive east of Fresno, including a narrow and winding section of road over Kaiser Pass.
 The area is not recommended for large RVs or trailers.
-Campers at Ward Lake appreciate its quiet waters, closed to motorized boating.
+Campers at Ward Lake Campground appreciate the lake's quiet waters, closed to motorized boating.
 Visitors enjoy fishing in float tubes or paddling the lake in kayaks or canoes.